riceissa/issarice.com/wiki/is-effective-altruism-new.md

 like the ones above that I've missed, as well as a more implicit belief that effective altruism is new.

-# Previous and ongoing prioritization efforts in global health
+# Previous and ongoing prioritization efforts in global health and philanthropy

+Now I aim to show that prioritization itself is not new in global health or in philanthropy in general.
+Consider the following:

--   The ["Timeline of nonprofit evaluation"][timeline ne] on Wikipedia, which was started by me but expanded significantly by Vipul Naik, documents some of the history of evaluating nonprofits, including the [Scientific Charity Movement][scm].
+-   The ["Timeline of nonprofit evaluation"][timeline ne] on Wikipedia, which was initially written by me but expanded significantly by Vipul Naik, documents some of the history of evaluating nonprofits, including the [Scientific Charity Movement][scm].
 -   My Wikipedia [draft page for "Priority-setting in global health"][psigh draft], which shows that *explicit prioritization* in global health has been going on since at least the 1970s -- around 30 years before the effective